 Basically anything that answers what people are searching for on Google related to your industry.
 Answering their search questions increases the likelihood that your spokesperson videos get found.

 This means topics that would interest your potential customers.
-Topics could include include new product or service announcements, how to tips related to your business, special offers, behind the scenes of your business, explaining something related to your business, etc.
+Topics could include new product or service announcements, how to tips related to your business, special offers, behind the scenes of your business, explaining something related to your business, etc.

 Whatever your topics are, make sure they provide value to potential customers and position you as the expert in your field.